LBMA-i Precious Metals Data Now Available via Bloomberg

 Daily reporting is available through subscription.
 For more information, including a full list of the function codes, visit Nasdaq.com/LBMA-i or contact Bloomberg directly.

-LBMA-i is a trademark of Nasdaq and serves as the transparency service for the precious metals market.
-Delivered by Nasdaq, LBMA-i collates anonymous and aggregated trade reporting data from LBMA members and publishes the total volumes traded.
+The LBMA-i trademark is owned by LBMA and licensed by Nasdaq.
+LBMA-i is a transparency service for the precious metals market delivered by Nasdaq.
+LBMA-i collates anonymous and aggregated trade reporting data from LBMA members and publishes the total volumes traded.
 The service was formed to meet LBMA’s demand for a trade reporting service that improves transparency and demonstrates liquidity in the global OTC precious metals market.

 LBMA is the international trade association that represents wholesale over-the-counter gold and silver bullion.